YaleDYNAMICS/LSA2025Dynamics/README.md

-# LSA Annual Meeting 2025 Session: Dynamic Field Theory for unifying discrete and continuous aspects of linguistic reprsentations
+# LSA Annual Meeting 2025 Session: Dynamic Field Theory for unifying discrete and continuous aspects of linguistic representations

 This is the official GitHub repository for the LSA Annual Meeting 2025 Session: Dynamic Field Theory for unifying discrete and continuous aspects of linguistic reprsentations.